Author Archive

 OUR PARISH’S RESPONSE TO THE SYRIAN CRISIS

-The parish has also been receiving financial donations to support this cause.
-We thank all who have already donated.
-This is a real humanitarian crisis.
+We are experiencing a real humanitarian crisis in the Middle East.
 Please consider and help as your means allow.
 Donations will be collected specially for our refugee sponsorship on the weekend of October 31st/November 1st.

 ANNOUNCED MASSES